metabrainz/musicbrainz-server/INSTALL.md

 Installing MusicBrainz Server
 =============================

-The easiest method of installing a local MusicBrainz Server may be to use the [MusicBrainz Docker](https://github.com/metabrainz/musicbrainz-docker) Compose project, which can be used for a website/web service mirror, testing, or development.
+The easiest method for installing a local MusicBrainz Server may be to use the [MusicBrainz Docker](https://github.com/metabrainz/musicbrainz-docker) Compose project, which can be used for a website/web service mirror, testing, or development.
 In case you only need a replicated database, you should consider